Behnam-sn/Castle-Docusaurus/docs/notes/the-pragmatic-programmer.md

 1. Use Actors For Concurrency Without Shared State
 1. Use Blackboards to Coordinate Workflow

+### While You Are Coding

+1. Listen to Your Inner Lizard
+1. Don’t Program by Coincidence

 ## Topics I Want to Document

 - Bend, or Break